spierala/blog-posts/introducing-signal-store.md

 When using RxJS-based streams, we can trigger side effects like API-calls and handle race-conditions with RxJS flattening operators (`mergeMap`, `switchMap`, `concatMap`, `exhaustMap`).

 ### More operators
 There is no limit!
-More than 100 [operators](https://rxjs.dev/guide/operators) which can be used to manipulate your streams.
+RxJS has more than 100 [operators](https://rxjs.dev/guide/operators) which can be used to manipulate your streams.
 But to be honest, even a small bunch of operators will take you far: `debounceTime`, `distinctUntilChanged`, `map`, `filter`, `catchError`, etc

 ### RxJS in MiniRx Signal Store
 Did you see the strengths of RxJS?

 MiniRx Signal Store made its choice... use RxJS for events and asynchronous tasks:
-- The Action stream of the (Redux) Store: implemented as RxJS Subject
+- The Action stream of the (Redux) Store represents a stream of Events: it is implemented as RxJS Subject
-- Effects: pipe the Action stream to trigger API calls (and use flattening operators to handle race-conditions)
+- Effects: you can `pipe` the Action stream to trigger API calls (and use flattening operators to handle race-conditions)
 - The `rxEffect` APIs of Feature Store and Component Store are based on RxJS Subject

+Fun fact: even the Component Store uses a small Redux implementation... it has its own (RxJS Subject) Action Stream.

 # RxJS and Signal Interop